 And if you’re wondering what the hype is all about, just know that your competitors are utilizing the power of effective content marketing to reach their goals.

-Remember the most important is ‘publishing compelling content’ both your customers and search engines love.
+Remember, the most important thing is ‘publishing compelling content’ your customers and search engines love.

 What is Content?

 Content – in web marketing – refers to a piece of information that is accessible electronically.
-Good content should – as a rule – be interesting, entertaining, challenging, and worthwhile.
+As a rule, good content should be interesting, entertaining, challenging, and worthwhile.
 (Source)

 If all the four elements that make up a good piece of information are missing, the writer has just succeeded in wasting her or his time.

 The Difference between Content Creation, Content Curation, and Content Marketing